ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-02-28-how-to-switch-to-iss-art-from-another-software-development-partner.md

 ![](https://issart.com/blog/wp-content/uploads/2019/02/accounting-blur-budget-128867.jpg)

-3. **The quality of the provider’s work doesn’t satisfy you.**
+3. **The quality of the provider's work doesn't satisfy you.**

-If you notice that a product (or a certain deliverable) doesn’t work as designed, and this happens systematically, start looking for an alternative provider.
+If you notice that a product (or a certain deliverable) doesn't work as designed, and this happens systematically, start looking for an alternative provider.

-4. **The provider doesn’t have sufficient competence to keep pace with the new business and technological requirements.**
+4. **The provider doesn't have sufficient competence to keep pace with the new business and technological requirements.**

 Business requirements are subject to change, which means that the existing solutions should adapt to these changes.
-Often, to keep pace with all the changes, new technological tools need to be applied, and sometimes it happens that the current provider doesn’t possess all the necessary competences.
+Often, to keep pace with all the changes, new technological tools need to be applied, and sometimes it happens that the current provider doesn't possess all the necessary competences.

 5. **The provider has just disappeared.**

 In the most unwanted scenario, a provider may even stop replying to your requests.

-If any of the above is the case, then it’s time to look for a reliable partner.
-Let’s see how you can do this in the most efficient way.
+If any of the above is the case, then it's time to look for a reliable partner.
+Let's see how you can do this in the most efficient way.

 ### How to change the current software development provider